UnlucksMcGee/factorio_twitch_bot/README.md

 ## How to run

+[Youtube tutorial](https://youtu.be/QMk73avr_fE) for Windows 10 and running a headless Factorio server locally on your pc.

 Download the latest release [here](https://github.com/UnlucksMcGee/factorio_twitch_bot/releases) for your OS (Windows or Linux) and extract it.

 #### 1. Generate client ID